apprentice-code/resources/README.md

 Make sure you’ve completed all, or most, of your self-guided learning for that week so you can use the time with your mentor to review what you’ve learned and ask them questions.

 ### Cancellation
-Your attendance at your mentor meetings is a factor in your final grade.
+Your attendance at your mentor meetings is a large factor in your final grade.
 If you have to cancel for any reason please notify your mentor in advance and provide a reason for cancellation.